menandmice/micetro_docs/guides/user-manual/api_auth.rst

 The body of the http request should include simply the M&M Central server name.

-If IIS is correctly configured (see https://docs.menandmice.com/x/_g9h), this request will return an XML similar to what the Login SOAP command would return:
+If IIS is correctly configured (see :ref:`disable-kernel-mode-auth`), this request will return an XML similar to what the Login SOAP command would return:

 .. code-block:: XML
   :linenos: